ppy/osu-wiki/news/2021-08-23-summer-tf-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/133/banners/Kwms024.jpg)](https://assets.ppy.sh/contests/133/winners/Kwms024.png)

-Athletic energy is front and center in [**Kwms024**](https://osu.ppy.sh/users/11516014)'s entry, scoring **1760** votes from hyped up observers, showcasing the prowess of all the official mascots across every game mode.
+Athletic energy is front and center in [**Kwms024**](https://osu.ppy.sh/users/11516014)'s entry, scoring **1760** votes from hyped-up observers, showcasing the prowess of all the official mascots across every game mode.
 And a fish.

 There will be no talk of competitor numbers.
 None whatsoever.